 - 2. Type the data in the following fields: - IP Auto Configuration: In the drop-down menu, select either None or DHCP to be your network protocol.
-Default is None. - IP Address: Network address for this unit. - Subnet Mask: Subnet mask for the network where this unit will reside. - Gateway IP Gateway: Default gateway for this unit. - 3.
-Select the Mode from the Mode drop-down menu.
-Default is Auto.
+The default is DHCP.
+If DHCP is unavailable, the device will use the last IP entered, such as the default factory setting of 192.168.0.192. - IP Address: Network address for this unit. - Subnet Mask: Subnet mask for the network where this unit will reside. - Gateway IP Gateway: Default gateway for this unit.